-There are initiatives in the Czech Republic that seek to promote participation in cultural life and different branches of Czech public administration (ministries, municipal authorities) and support them in two ways: by establishing their own cultural organisations or through grant programmes.
+There are initiatives in the CR that seek to promote participation in cultural life and different branches of Czech public administration (ministries, municipal authorities) support them in two ways: by establishing their own cultural organisations or through grant programmes.

 The Czech Republic is an advanced country in terms of its cultural infrastructure.
 It has a dense network of public libraries, and it is among the countries with the largest number of museums and galleries per 1 000 inhabitants and those numbers continue to grow.
-The number of monuments that can be accessed by the public are on the rise and, compared to 1990, the number of professional theatres has tripled.
+The number of monuments that can be accessed by the public are on the rise, as are the number of theatres, which may be different types of legal subjects.
 Non-profit organisations and the business sphere have become involved in building cultural infrastructure as well.
 An interesting fact is that 30% of theatres are self-sufficient, which is above the European average.
 The types of places that are part of the cultural infrastructure have also changed.
-Since 2000, former industrial spaces have begun to be used for cultural purposes and modern centres combining entertainment with culture, education and production activities have emerged.
+Since 2000 former industrial spaces have begun to be used for cultural purposes and modern centres combining entertainment with culture, education, and production activities have emerged.
 These are multifunctional centres, where learning and educational activities form part of a multigenerational programme based on providing people with an experience.
 Cultural activities are also offered by community organisations established by churches or religious entities.
 Their programmes tend to be dominated by activities for citizens with social and health disabilities.
 Linking cultural services to tourism has become a strong trend.
-There is a long tradition of ensuring that disabled persons are able to access cultural sites and to this end support is given to the construction of barrier-free structures and sites and to creating accessibility maps of sites and making them available to the public.
-For example, the League for the Rights of People in Wheelchairs has been mapping the accessibility of sites for more than a decade, and it uses modern information and communication technologies to this end – for example, alongside websites and online catalogues public libraries are/should be also typically equipped with accessibility maps for disabled people.
+There is a long tradition of ensuring that people with disabilities are able to access cultural sites and to this end support is given to the construction of barrier-free structures and sites and to creating accessibility maps of sites and making them available to the public.
+For example, the League for the Rights of People in Wheelchairs has been mapping the accessibility of sites for more than a decade, and it uses modern information and communication technologies to this end – for example, alongside websites and online catalogues public libraries are/should be also typically equipped with accessibility maps for people with disabilities.

 The State Cultural Policy for 2015-2020 applies a civic approach to culture (the aim is to highlight the role of culture for the professional and personal growth of individual citizens).
 The civic dimension of culture is behind the idea of enabling citizens to have a hand in shaping the programmes and activities of cultural institutions and cooperation between the public and private sectors.

-In the Strategic Framework of Sustainable Development in the CR (2010-2015) culture is viewed as essential to the socio-economic development of the Czech Republic as it has a decisive influence on the human and social capital of society and its value orientations.
-Its aim is investment in life-long education and in the quality and accessibility of public cultural services, especially those focused on the development of leisure-time activities for children and young people in particular.
-More public budget expenditure on culture was adopted as one of the indicators of this concept.
+In the Strategic Framework of Sustainable Development in the CR to 2030 culture is viewed as essential to the socio-economic development of the Czech Republic as it has a decisive influence on the human and social capital of society and its value orientations.
+Its aim is investment in life-long education and in the quality and accessibility of public cultural services, especially those focused on the development of leisure-time activities for children and young people.

-The Concept of More Effective Care of Traditional Folk Culture 2011-2015 (a draft version of a new Concept to 2020) includes the use of traditional folk culture in the education process of schools and also as a possible tool for education around tolerance and against racism and xenophobia (e.g. as part of multicultural education).
+The Concept of More Effective Care of Traditional Folk Culture 2016-2020 sets as one of its objectives using traditional folk culture in the education process in schools and outside of schools, and as a possible tool for education on tolerance and against racism and xenophobia (e.g. as part of a multicultural education).
 Identifying phenomena of traditional folk culture, the Concept stresses the involvement of civil society (a network of voluntary non-professional consultants).